GalaxyRuler/art-souk/replit.md

   ✓ Added consistent spacing and padding across all components ✓ Implemented hover lift effects for interactive elements

-- July 09, 2025: Color Scheme Masculinization
+- July 09, 2025: Color Scheme Masculinization (Final Round)
   ✓ Replaced all purple/feminine colors with masculine navy blues and charcoals ✓ Updated CSS variables from purple to navy throughout the design system ✓ Changed primary brand color from purple (hsl(283, 86%, 60%)) to navy (hsl(217, 91%, 35%))